AscendingPassage.com HOME PAGE.

 different shades of gold which the Japanese use for the backgrounds of

 unimaginable.
-Even in the distances of the countryside, it is busy
+Even in the distances of the countryside it is busy

 traversed by the herds.